Vesivirus

 Vesivirus is a genus of viruses, in the family Caliciviridae.
 Swine, sea mammals, and felines serve as natural hosts.
 There are two species in this genus.
 Diseases associated with this genus include: respiratory disease, Feline calicivirus (FCV); conjunctivitis, and respiratory disease.

 Taxonomy

-The genus contains the following two species:
+The genus contains the following two species, listed by scientific name and followed by the exemplar virus of the species: